From Bildung to Learning Society

 Susanna Zellini

 Susanna holds a doctorate in German philosophy and literature.
-Her postdoctoral research focuses on the historical mutations of the notion of “academic freedom” in the debate on the idea of education in Europe, and on its fundamental values.
+After managin a research project on « academic freedom » for the EC and the ERC, she now focuses on the historical mutations of this very notion in the debate on the idea of education in Europe, and on its fundamental values.

 Anne-Sophie De Clercq